AymenBida/png-creator/README.md

 So, what is a Canvas ?

 Well, it's the `PixelCanvas` !
-It is a tool to create a pixel map of color value that can be used with the `PNGCreator` to create the PNG (or used for any other reason you see fit)
+It is a tool to create a pixel map of color values that can be used with the `PNGCreator` to create the PNG (or used for any other reason you see fit)

 It is used like this: